CodeyBoi/appendix3/contributing.md

 export default Corps;
 ```

 This is a very simple page, which just renders a header with the text "Corpsii".
+A page on the website is defined by a function which returns JSX, which basically is a superset of JavaScript which can contain HTML elements.
+In the last line we define the default export of the file to be `Corps`, which is the function we defined above which returns JSX.
+You can read more about JSX [here](https://legacy.reactjs.org/docs/introducing-jsx.html) and more about HTML [here](https://html.com/).

 ### 2. Fetching data from the database